-Financial advisers today face a significant challenge: helping their clients move from avoidance to activity in planning for the transfer of their wealth—and retaining the assets when that wealth changes hands.
+Financial advisors today face a significant challenge: helping their clients move from avoidance to activity in planning for the transfer of their wealth—and retaining the assets when that wealth changes hands.

 Many clients put off thinking about wealth transfer plans until an emergency forces the conversation.
 But by then, it may be too late.
 Planning early allows time for:

-Continuity of assets is at risk if these critical conversations don’t happen, or the adviser fails to build a relationship with the rest of the family.
+Continuity of assets is at risk if these critical conversations don’t happen, or the advisor fails to build a relationship with the rest of the family.